Bangladesh Bar Council

 The bar council can establish tribunals to investigate and prosecute complaints against lawyers.
-In 2019 there were five such tribunals.
+In 2019, there were five such tribunals.
 A tribunal may reprimand or suspend a lawyer or remove them from practice.
 It dealt with 378 complaints from 2014 to 2018.
 Nine lawyers have lost their license permanently and 6 were suspended for a limited period of time.

 History

 The council was established in 1972 through the Legal Practitioners and the Bar Council Order.
-It has 15 members including the Attorney General of Bangladesh.
-It publishes a legal journal called Bangladesh Legal Decisions.
+It has 15 members with the Attorney General of Bangladesh as its Chairman.
+It publishes a law journal called Bangladesh Legal Decisions.
 Members are elected to the council.
+The elected members, in their first meeting, elect from amongst themselves a vice-chairman and different standing Committees, viz- Executive Committee, Finance Committee, Legal Education Committee, Enrolment Committee, etc.